 These 5 stretches can be a great way to help relieve your sciatica pain.
 Try to do them a couple of times per day, for a few weeks, to see real improvement.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
-Statements regarding dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease or health condition.
 Always consult your doctor or healthcare provider before beginning a new exercise regimen.